-Now with tertiary winding!* Eddie Current Aficionado is a vacuum tube headphone/ speaker amplifier amp.
-The amp’s unique audio circuit, combined with a passive LC filter power supply delivers the Holy Grail of a high fidelity, a sound stage designed specifically to maximize the 2A3 electron cloud.
+Eddie Current Aficionado is a vacuum tube headphone/ speaker amplifier amp.
+The amp’s unique audio circuit, combined with a passive LC filter power supply delivers the Holy Grail of a high-fidelity sound stage designed specifically to maximize the 2A3 electron cloud.
 On a quest to bring back classic tube-driven audio, the Aficionado is cap coupled through an old school Russian military toxic oil, paper, and aluminum foil capacitor.
 Output transformers are machine wound by CineMag Transformer.
 End result, an updated modern version of classic American audio design.
 The Aficionado’s rich tube sound and copper hammertone finish is owning a piece of the golden age of audio!

 - CineMag output transformers with tertiary winding.

 - Balanced headphone drive.